Tomicgun/ModelComprehensionV2/README.md

 #### Running the Command Line Interface (CLI) Tool

-1. Download the final release version from [here](https://github.com/Tomicgun/ModelComprehensionV2/releases/tag/Final)
+1. Download the final release version from [here](https://github.com/Tomicgun/ModelComprehensionV2/releases/tag/Final) by clikcing on ModelComprehension.rar file
 2. Unzip the package into a directory of your choice using any unzipping tool.
 3. Open your preferred terminal application (e.g., Command Prompt, PowerShell, or any other terminal).
-4. Navigate to the directory where you extracted the files.
+4. Navigate to the directory where you extracted the files using the cd command.
 5. Run the CLI tool using one of the following commands, depending on your system setup:

    ```bash